School lawsuits over social media harm face tough legal road

 “We automatically set teens’ accounts to private when they join Instagram, and we send notifications encouraging them to take regular breaks,” Anitigone Davis, Meta’s global head of safety, said in an emailed statement.
 “We don’t allow content that promotes suicide, self-harm or eating disorders, and of the content we remove or take action on, we identify over 99% of it before it’s reported to us.”

+Facebook whistleblower Frances Haugen revealed internal studies in 2021 showing the company knew Instagram negatively affected teenagers by harming their body images and worsening eating disorders and suicidal thoughts.
+She alleged the platform prioritized profits over safety and hid its research from investors and the public.

-Even if social media benefits some students, that doesn’t erase the serious harms to many others, said Josh Golin, executive director of Fairplay for Kids, a nonprofit working to insulate children from commercialization and marketing.
+Even if social media benefits some students, that doesn’t erase the serious harm to many others, said Josh Golin, executive director of Fairplay for Kids, a nonprofit working to insulate children from commercialization and marketing.

 “The mental health costs to students, the amount of time schools have to spend monitoring and responding to social media drama, is exorbitant,” Golin said.
 “It is ridiculous that schools are responsible for the damages caused by these social media platforms to young people.
 Nobody is seeing the kinds of cumulative effects that social media is causing to the extent school districts are.”